 3. Localized contact information.
 If possible, be sure to have local contact information for the foreign region.
 This might even be a distributor from that country.
 If you plan on fielding telephone inquiries from your headquarters’ facility, you might consider investing in a telephonic interpretation service to enable your call center to include an interpreter as needed with no advanced notice required.
 For questions that come in via your website or email, you might ask your translation vendor for rapid response, or maybe you set up your contact form to automatically forward to your distributor or translation vendor to cut down on response time.
 This should all be sorted out in the early stages so your print and web materials reflect the proper information.

 5. Compliance.
 Depending on your company’s industry, there might be stringent requirements for vendors and their reporting, which might affect your decision in selecting a translation vendor.
 While preparing your marketing assets for the foreign market, this consideration will most definitely come into play when working with your translation vendor.
-Know the requirements – an audit trail, the ability to identify different roles (translator, independent edit, project manager).
-Understand how your vendor reports this information and how quickly you can get a report after completion of a project.
+Know the requirements – an audit trail the ability to identify different roles (translator, independent edit, project manager).